MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 `$WarningPreference` variable is **Continue**, warnings are displayed and execution continues unless you use the **WarningAction** parameter.

-- `-WarningAction:Break` enters the debugger when a warning occurs.
+- `Break` enters the debugger when a warning occurs.
-- `-WarningAction:Continue` displays the warning messages and continues executing the command. `Continue` is the default.
+- `Continue` displays the warning messages and continues executing the command.
+  `Continue` is the default.
-- `-WarningAction:Inquire` displays the warning message and prompts you for confirmation before continuing execution.
+- `Inquire` displays the warning message and prompts you for confirmation before continuing execution.
 This value is rarely used.
-- `-WarningAction:SilentlyContinue` suppresses the warning message and continues executing the command.
+- `SilentlyContinue` suppresses the warning message and continues executing the command.
-- `-WarningAction:Stop` displays the warning message and stops executing the command.
+- `Stop` displays the warning message and stops executing the command.

 > [!NOTE]
 > The **WarningAction** parameter overrides, but doesn't replace the value of